Humza-Waseem/Humza-Waseem/README.md

 - 📫 Reach Me Through : **hamza.waseem@studentambassadors.com**

-- ⚡ Fun fact **I am really good in video Games and Cricket.
+- ⚡ Fun fact **I am really good in ideo Games and Cricket.
 Also trying to be good in coding too**

 - 🎓 Studying **Bs.Computer Science** from  [University of Engineering & Technology Lahore](https://uet.edu.pk/)